If you were planning a 9,000 kilometre trip from the Swiss Alps to the Arctic Circle, what car would you choose?

 - meanwhile, the faster lane has Audis and Lotuses doing 100-150 kph (180-230 kph less 80 kph) constantly diving on the brakes because a 20-40 kph van has suddenly moved into your lane while you're doing 100+ kph.

-- meanwhile, the fast lane Corvettes doing 60-90 mph are constantly diving on the brakes because a 15 mph van has suddenly moved into their lane.
+For Americans and Brits, - slower lane has cars doing 12-25 mph but these are constantly diving out into the fast lane to overtake stationary trucks etc. - meanwhile, the fast lane Corvettes doing 60-90 mph are constantly diving on the brakes because a 15 mph van has suddenly moved into their lane.

 Let me illustrate a little for the Aussies .... say you're cruising along at 100 kph on the Geelong Road A bloke in a white van is doing 20 kph, but he simultaneously indicates and swerves from the inside lane into your lane to avoid a truck parked in the middle of the inside lane.
 Your foot hovers anxiously over the brake pedal while you check the mirror.
 Shit, there's a guy doing 150 kph just behind you and he's madly flashing his lights to encourage you to move into the slow lane out of his way.
 It's all legal.

 Now do that for several hours and hundreds of kilometres.
-It's obviously a lot easier on a 3-lane road, where the only problem is the buffeting that your car receives when another overtakes at a speed 100 kph greater than yours (imagine you're stationary and a car passes really close to you at 100 kph; now imagine you're already doing 100 kph and you're carefully threading a needle between a truck and a barrier when the Audi goes by at 200 kph; are you sweating yet?
+It's obviously a lot easier on a 3-lane road, where the only problem is the buffeting that your car receives when another overtakes at a speed 100 kph greater than yours (imagine you're stationary and a car passes really close to you at 100 kph; now imagine you're already doing 100 kph and you're carefully threading a needle between a truck and a barrier when the Audi goes by at 200 kph; are you sweating yet?)

 While we're on the question of Audi's, this is a question for Kenny to put to Nicholls.
 See the photo.
 Note the V12 badge.
 V10 Audi, yes, but V12????
 BTW, it was very fast on the autobahn.